inversify/InversifyJS/wiki/inheritance.md

 # Inheritance

-We try to provide developers with useful error feedback like:
+We try to provide developers with useful error feedback.

-> Error: Missing required @injectable annotation in: SamuraiMaster

 This works fine in most cases but it causes some problem when using inheritance.

 For example, the following code snippet throws a misleading error: